sourcegraph/sourcegraph-public-snapshot/internal/catalog/CATALOG.md

 What is the default behavior of a repository that hasn't been defined as a component?
 - It's surfaced as a possible component in "component discovery" (or, if it's a monorepo with multiple subprojects, then each subproject is surfaced as one).
 Until then, it's just a repository.
 - OR...to help bring us into a world where monorepos and manyrepos are treated alike, all repositories are treated as components?
 TODO: Should there be a `union Project = Repository | Component`?
 (I think this is right.)
 And then since "every tree is a potential project", `union ThingThatCanShowAuthorsUsageCodeOwnersWhoKnowsDependenciesAPI = Repository | Component | Tree`.

+When you view a tree in a repository that's also a component, you get additional information (the list above).

+A component's hierarchy (eg `owner-group1 > owner-group2 > ...`) differs from a component's hierarchy in a monorepo.

+Are there 2 different ways to view a component: by navigating to its tree from its repository, and by navigating to it from its component hierarchy (or "as a component")?

+- What if a component spans 2 trees, and you're viewing it at one of the trees?
+Do you see data about that one tree, or data about both trees (i.e., the whole component)?
+There is a toggle to "view component" or "view tree".
+- What if you're viewing a tree at a non-HEAD rev whose path is also a component at HEAD?
+Does the component data reflect the rev, or not?
+There is a link to "view component at HEAD" that takes you to HEAD.

 ## DEV